stocyr/SourdoughMonitor/notes.md

 | 9  8  7 |
 +---------+

 # Open TODOs

 - [ ] Peak detection and marking
-- [ ] Check distance when sensor is blocked: 11mm? (depends on surface)
 - [ ] Check accuracy of 1x vs 5x oversampling --> test with sourdough surface
 - [ ] Measure current -- toggle lines to drive eInk low

+New roadmap:

+- check timing of appid on page 42 or 46